 Amphetamine Overdose

-Like methamphetamine, taking too high of a dosage of amphetamine (a legal substance) can also cause an overdose.
+Like methamphetamine, taking too much amphetamine (a legal substance) can also cause an overdose.

-Amphetamine overdose has two phases: an over-stimulation phase and a depressive phase.
+Amphetamine overdose has two phases: the over-stimulation phase and the depressive phase.

 Some common symptoms of the over-stimulation phase may include: